Essential Steps to Secure Your Small Business Network

 With these advantages, it’s worth exploring providers to find one that fits your needs.

-How to Choose a VPN Service
+Choose a reliable VPN Service

 To select the right VPN, look for a provider that offers strong features within your budget:

-NordLayer $12.99/user/mo $3.69/user/mo Designed for businesses, requires at least 5 users
+NordLayer$12.99/user/mo$3.69/user/moDesigned for businesses, requires at least 5 users

-Twingate $5/user/mo $10/user/mo Includes team management tools
+Twingate$5/user/mo$10/user/moIncludes team management tools

-ExpressVPN $12.95/mo $8.32/mo (yearly) Fast connections and a wide server network
+ExpressVPN$12.95/mo$8.32/mo (yearly)Fast connections and a wide server network

-"A good rule of thumb is to find a healthy balance between cost and utility.
-Ease of use and customer support, while less important, should also be considered, especially for those who are not tech-savvy" [12].
+“A good rule of thumb is to find a healthy balance between cost and utility.
+Ease of use and customer support, while less important, should also be considered, especially for those who are not tech-savvy”.

 When evaluating VPNs, focus on these factors: